pugwonk/lego-animate/README.md

 ![LDD fixed build order](https://github.com/pugwonk/lego-animate/raw/master/samples/ldd-fixed.gif)

 As you can see, using the LDD order is a bit more attractive but won't work well for models that have been tweaked a lot in LDD.
-You can edit the build order in BluePrint - if you do that, I think my program will respect it.

 # Running It